lestece/VAPIKA-Dosha-Quiz/README.md

 - #### NEWSLETTER SIGNUP CONFIRMATION ALERT WINDOW
 ![Signup confirmation alert](docs/README-images/signup-confirmation-alert.gif)

-If the form is correctly submitted, __an alert window confirms users that they've successfully subscribed to the Newsletter__.
+If the form is correctly submitted, __an alert window confirms to users that they've successfully subscribed to the Newsletter__.

-With a _4 seconds timer_, the alert window __redirects to the results page__.
+With a _4 second timer_, the alert window __redirects to the results page__.
 - - -
 - #### NEWSLETTER SIGNUP CONFIRMATION EMAIL
 ![Signup confirmation email](docs/README-images/newsletter-email.png)